 How to get to Chania

-Chania can be reached either by air as it has an international airport or by taking one of the ferries from Athens port (Piraeus).
+You can take the ferry from Athens port (Piraeus).
 The ferry will leave you at Souda port which is just outside the town of Chania.
-So take the bus or a taxi and discover the scenic town of Chania.
+From there you can take the bus or a taxi and discover the scenic town of Chania.

 Have you been to Chania Crete?
 Do you have any other suggestion on this to do in Chania, Crete?